 The following discussion and analysis is intended to help you understand our business, financial condition, results of operations, liquidity and capital resources.
-This discussion and analysis should be read together with our unaudited condensed consolidated financial statements as of March 31, 2023 and December 31, 2022, for the three months ended March 31, 2023 and 2022, and the related notes thereto, that are included elsewhere in this Quarterly Report on Form 10-Q (this "Quarterly Report").
+This discussion and analysis should be read together with our unaudited condensed consolidated financial statements as of June 30, 2023 and December 31, 2022, for the three and six months ended June 30, 2023 and 2022, and the related notes thereto, that are included elsewhere in this Quarterly Report on Form 10-Q (this "Quarterly Report").
 This discussion and analysis should also be read together with the historical audited annual consolidated financial statements as of and for the years ended December 31, 2022 and 2021, included in the Annual Report on Form 10-K (the "Annual Report").
 This discussion and analysis contains forward-looking statements based upon our current expectations, estimates and projections that involve risks and uncertainties.
-Actual results could differ materially from those anticipated in these forward-looking statements."
-Unless the context otherwise requires, all references in this section to "Bridger," the "Company," "we," "us," "our," and other similar terms refer to the business of the Company is predecessor, Bridger Aerospace Group Holdings, LLC and its subsidiaries (collectively, "Legacy Bridger") prior to the consummation of the Reverse Recapitalization, and the Company and its subsidiaries following the consummation of the business combination with Jack Creek Investment Corp. ("JCIC") that occurred on January 24, 2023 (the "Reverse Recapitalization").
+Actual results could differ materially from those anticipated in these forward-looking statements due to, among other considerations, the matters discussed in the sections entitled "Risk Factors" and "Cautionary Statement Regarding Forward-Looking Statements."
+Unless the context otherwise requires, all references in this section to "Bridger," the "Company," "we," "us," "our," and other similar terms refer to the business of the Company's predecessor, Bridger Aerospace Group Holdings, LLC and its subsidiaries (collectively, "Legacy Bridger") prior to the consummation of the Reverse Recapitalization, and the Company and its subsidiaries following the consummation of the business combination with Jack Creek Investment Corp. ("JCIC") that occurred on January 24, 2023 (the "Reverse Recapitalization").